VORPCORE/vorp-vsc-extension/README.md

 # VORP CORE VSC

+vorp core is a framework for `RedM` by CFX.re based on the game Read dead redemption 2

 ## Features

-*  `inventory exports with async and sync calls` old API isnt used only inventory new export methods are supported
+*  `Inventory exports with async and sync calls` old API isnt used here only inventory new export methods are/will be supported.
-*  `core, user,character Snipets`
+*  `Core, user,character auto completion Snippets`
-*  `advanced in puts snippet`
+*  `Advanced inputs auto completion snippet`

 ## Requirements